Becoming a millionaire may seem like an impossible feat, but with the right mindset and strategies, it’s totally possible.

-Once you’re free and clear from bad debt, you can start saving and investing, which is the only way to reach your financial goals.
+Once you’re free and clear from bad debt, you can start saving and investing to reach total financial independence.

 5. Slash Your Expenses

-By trimming your basic expenses, you may be able to put between $50 to $200 each month back into your pocket.
-You can make this process even easier by checking out sites like Trim and Rocket Money (formerly Truebill).
+By trimming your basic expenses, you may be able to put $50 to $200 a month back into your pocket.
+Then, you can invest that money so it multiplies on your journey to seven figures.

 Rocket Money (formerly Truebill)